nicholashibberd/bouncing-vim/README.md

 Pressing again will bring to the first column, and then it will toggle between the two positions.

-Keycode fix is provided for this to work inside Tmux.
+A keycode fix is provided for this to work inside Tmux.

+### Last position in file

+Reopening a file the cursor will jump to the position where it was the last time the buffer was opened.

+### Mouse support

+Mouse features are fully enabled.